standardebooks/tools/README.md

 Help and pull requests are welcomed!

-- Move some legacy scripts like `build-kobo`, and `hyphenate` into appropriate libraries/scripts.
+- Move some legacy scripts like `build-kobo` and `hyphenate` into appropriate libraries/scripts.

-- Update scripts to use new library global variables like `XHTML_NAMESPACES`, instead of redefining them in each script.

 # Tool descriptions